SkoolNotes/Taproot/2020BIO101/KBhBIO101StructuresOfLipids.md

 ## Steroids
 ![Screen Shot 2020-09-11 at 2.43.35 PM.png](./Screen Shot 2020-09-11 at 2.43.35 PM.png)

-Steroids tipically are lipids that contain a ring structure, which usually contains 17 carbon lipids with 5-6 carbons each
+Steroids typically are lipids that contain a ring structure, which usually contains 17 carbon lipids with rings formed by 5-6 carbons each